caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 caSlider
 ~~~~~~~~

-is the equivalent of the Wheelswitch in MEDM
+has no equivalent in MEDM

    <:ref:`geometry` is used for any object
    **Description:**